jasonhongxyz/website/blog/_posts/2022-05-29-on-jekyll-jenkins-docker.markdown

 - [Circle CI][circleci]: I wanted something that I can `git push`, and everything is deployed automatically.
 I initially set up a Jenkins container on the same VPS -- it worked, but I found Circle CI to be easier to use.
+- [Updown.io][updownio]: Simple uptime monitoring.
+I want a status page for all my subdomains at `status.jasonhong.xyz`.

-With these three tools, I shouldn't ever have to start *completely* from scratch again.
+With these tools, I shouldn't ever have to start *completely* from scratch again.

 ### The Workstream